WebDevStudios/CLI-Cheat-Sheet/basic-commands.md

 `cd` - Change directory, will go to a relative or absolute path directory.

-To go to a absolute directory include a leading slash like `cd \etc\` will take you to the etc folder in the root of your drive.
+To go to a absolute directory include a leading slash like `cd /etc/` will take you to the etc folder in the root of your drive.
 A relative path is one that starts with the name of a relative folder so `cd Desktop` will open up your desktop folder if the command line is currently in your home.

 ### Moving around more quickly